 Institute of Physics Awards

-2017 is going to be an exciting year as we introduce a revised portfolio of awards.
-All of our established medals remain unchanged, and we have made the following changes to enable us to recognise and reward remarkable contributions to physics:
+For 2017 we introduced a revised portfolio of awards.
+All of our established medals remain unchanged, and we have made changes to enable us to recognise and reward remarkable contributions to physics.

-- We are seeking nominations for all of the Institute’s established medals, and we are introducing new medals.
-These new medals recognise excellence in soft matter physics, outreach, education and very early-career physics.
+- New medals recognise excellence in soft matter physics, outreach, education and very early-career physics.
 They’re named in honour of Sam Edwards, Marie Curie-Sklodowska, Lise Meitner, Jocelyn Bell Burnell, Mary Somerville and Daphne Jackson.
 The Swan Medal (previously the Business and Innovation Medal), which recognises outstanding and sustained contributions to the organisation or application of physics in an industrial or commercial context, has been renamed in honour of Katharine Burr Blodgett

-- We have standardised the terminology and medal categories: Gold, for outstanding and sustained contributions; Subject Medals for distinguished contributions in a particular area of physics; Early Career Medals for exceptional early-career contributions.
+- We’ve standardised the terminology and medal categories: Gold, for outstanding and sustained contributions, Subject Medals for distinguished contributions in a particular area of physics, and Early Career Medals for exceptional early-career contributions.

-- We have altered the way in which nominations for the Subject Medals will be sought.
+- We’ve altered the way in which nominations for the Subject Medals will be sought.
 Previously each of these subject based medals has been awarded in alternate years.
-We will now seek nominations for all subject-based medals each year.
-We have grouped these medals in pairs under a broader subject heading, nominations will be sought for each Subject Medal every year and the strongest nomination in each category will be awarded the relevant medal.
+We are now seeking nominations for all subject-based medals each year.
+We’ve grouped these medals in pairs under a broader subject heading, nominations will be sought for each Subject Medal every year and the strongest nomination in each category will be awarded the relevant medal.
 The strongest nomination will be awarded the relevant medal in that category – the terms of which remain unchanged from previous years

 |View our International Medal||View our Gold Medals|